tidepool-org/tidepool-org.github.io/HowToHelp.md

 * Offer editorial fixes on anything we've published, from web pages to user docs to application docs.
 * Work on improving this site.

-To help with documentation, the easiest way for us is if you submit pull requests through github for documentation improvements.
-Failing that, you can submit git issues with small edits.
+To help with documentation, the easiest way for us is if you fork the [repository for this documentation site](https://github.com/tidepool-org/tidepool-org.github.io) and file a pull request.
+The site is using GitHub pages with Jekyll as the page generator.
+See README.md in the repository for how to get started; if you’re comfortable with git and a text editor, it’s pretty easy.
+If you're not comfortable with issuing pull requests, or just have a small edit, please [file an issue](https://github.com/tidepool-org/tidepool-org.github.io/issues).
 If you believe larger changes are needed and you're not sure how to do that through GitHub, please contact us and we'll try to find a mutually acceptable solution.

 ##Code it
 ###Code maintenance